oVirt/cockpit-machines-ovirt-provider/README.md

 The `PROVIDER_SRC` refers to directory where you built the project (probably remote machine).

 ## Post install
-Once either the RPM or from sources installation finished, the plugin needs to do some additional configuration, like setting the URL of your oVirt engine.
+Once either the RPM or from sources installation is finished, the plugin needs to do some additional configuration, like setting the URL of your oVirt engine.

 To do so:

  - login into Cockpit as `root` user
  - enter the `machines` plugin, installation dialog pops-up
- - please submit URL of your running **oVirt engine**
+ - submit URL of your running **oVirt engine**
      - Example: `https://my.domain.com/ovirt-engine`
      - following config files will be updated:
          - cockpit/machines/override.json